 Animals are smart.
 If you have an infestation of pests, they aren’t likely going to be in plain sight.
 Instead, they will set-up their colonies in places like the attic and in between walls.
 Insulation is a great place for them to hide and it provides extra warmth and padding.

 In attics, animals can go undetected for long periods.
 Bats will sleep in attics during the day as they are nocturnal.
 Squirrels and raccoons often make homes there, as do rats.
 For residents of Greensboro, Winston-Salem, High Point, Kernersville, Burlington and the surrounding areas, Critter Control of the Triad can eliminate these pests and fix any resulting damage they left behind.
+This can create unhealthy and unsafe situations for you and your family.

 Raccoons and attics go as well together as water and a grease fire.
 Be sure to stay aware of these furry bandits, as they would love to make your North Carolina home’s attic their new abode.
 Raccoons are harmless mammals when living in the wild, but things change when they break into an attic.